Duration: Meets one weekend per month for 7 months. April through October 2026. Fridays and Saturdays.

 3. Be comfortable camping outside in all kinds of weather, freezing, raining, hot and sweltering.
 And have all your own gear.

-4. Able to and enjoy digging roots in 90 degree heat or 35 degree cold.
+4. Able to and enjoy digging roots in 90-degree heat or 35 degrees cold.

 5. Have wildcrafted before and have at least an intermediate understanding of wild plants, foods and medicines.
 And medicine making.